Danack/MemTrigger/README.md

 ## How to compile

 phpize
 ./configure
 make install

+By default the implementation hooks into the memory allocations for PHP 7.
+For PHP 5.6 it hook into the opcode execution.

+To specify that the tracking

 ## How it works and limitations

+-dtrigger.mode=mem

+php -dextension=./modules/trigger.so -dtrigger.mode=opcode ./test.php

+### Memory allocation hook

+### Opcode hook

-The extension replaces zend_execute_ex with a new function that both monitors the memory usage and calls the triggers when necessary, as well as calling the previous zend_execute_ex function.
+In this mode, the extension replaces zend_execute_ex with a new function that both monitors the memory usage and calls the triggers when necessary, as well as calling the previous zend_execute_ex function.

 Because of this it is not possible for all out of memory problems to be avoided.
 If either a single massive allocation uses more than the available remaining memory, or several very large allocations take quickly, this extension will not have a chance to detect and call a trigger about the large memory use.

-The situation this library is useful for is when a script uses up memory continually without releasing it.

 ## TODO